sVedantWork/ComputerVisionBasics/README.md

 # ComputerVisionBasics
-Using the simple implementation of libraries such as Mediapipe and OpenCv as well as  elementary level python, I've created a few fun projects with the guidance of FreeCodeCamp and other rescources.
+Using the simple implementation of libraries such as Mediapipe and OpenCv as well as  elementary level python, I've created a few fun projects with the guidance of FreeCodeCamp, Murtaza's Workshop, and other rescources.

 # PreRequisites:
 * 1] Medium quialty webcam.